 Children with autism have delays in their ability to communicate but, as with all symptoms, these delays vary.
 These symptoms can range in severity with symptoms including the inability to produce language to the late onset of speech from two to four years of age.
 If your child is not using language or has limited language, it is incredibly important to get an autism screening as early as possible.

 ABA Therapy and Communication

 ABA therapy is the only evidence-based treatment for communication deficits in children with autism.
 ABA therapists assess WHY language is not occurring, then create a tailored treatment plan to increase communication.
 Until a family has worked intensively with an ABA team and speech therapy specialist, they should not rule out their child’s ability to speak.

 - Using speech devices

-ABA therapy will find the most effective way for their clients to communicate now, while also working to build up more complex language skills.
-A comprehensive ABA team will ensure that your child has programs focusing on occasional repeating speech, requesting items, labeling items, and back and forth speech.
+ABA therapy will find the most effective way for their clients to communicate, while also working to build up more complex language skills.
+A comprehensive ABA program will ensure that your child has therapy that addresses occasional repeating speech, requesting items, labeling items, and conversational skills.

-Research supports and many families are aware that early intervention services yield the best outcome for children with development delays.
-With the rise of autism, it is increasingly important to distinguish the type of early childhood intervention as it is not a one-size-fits-all service.
+Research supports (and many families are aware) that early ABA intervention services yield the best outcome for children with development delays.
+With more children being diagnosed with ASD, it is increasingly important to distinguish the type of early childhood intervention as ASD therapy is not a one-size-fits-all service.
 Early intervention services include Occupational Therapy (OT), Physical Therapy (PT), Speech Therapy, Developmental Therapy and ABA Therapy.

 Early intervention is defined by the age of the child when they receive the therapy, not the specific type of therapy the child receives.
 The type of early intervention a child needs is specific to their delay.